sass/sass-site/source/documentation/style-rules/placeholder-selectors.md

     color: #cddc39
 {% endcodeExample %}

-{% markdown %}
 Placeholder selectors are useful when writing a Sass library where each style rule may or may not be used.
 As a rule of thumb, if you're writing a stylesheet just for your own app, it's often better to just extend a class selector if one is available.
-{% endmarkdown %}